"Science in Exile" initiative: a new phase

 The initiative is in its early stages, but having a strategic framework and an interim network for at-risk, displaced and refugee scientists will provide the foundation through which it can grow over coming years.

-The Science in Exile initiative was established through a partnership between UNESCO-TWAS, the International Science Council (ISC) and the InterAcademy Partnership (IAP), under the umbrella of Science International, and work began on the launch in 2020.
+The Science in Exile initiative was established through a partnership between UNESCO-TWAS, the International Science Council (ISC) and the InterAcademy Partnership (IAP), and work began on the launch in 2020.
 The initiative aims to create a network of like-minded organizations working together to develop a platform and roll out an advocacy campaign, so as to foster a cohesive response for the support of at-risk, displaced and refugee scientists.
 Participants of this workshop were directly connected to the organizing partners of Science International, including networks such as TWAS Fellows, TWAS Young Affiliates, TWAS Regional Partners, IAP member academies and ISC members.

 “We need to understand from scientists in exile themselves how best we can support them,” said Mathieu Denis, Science Director of ISC.
 “This is a moral duty.
 And as international science organizations, we must ensure that they are not lost for science, and can help rebuild their country in the future, shall they decide so.”